sukadateam/Private-message-server/README.md

 # Where is the host file?
 <br> For my own security, the host file will not be uploaded as, it may open up vulnerabilties and cause trouble with law enforcment(depends on what was talked).
 I didn't start this project for fun, more for self protection.
 Encryption methods will be later added(probs 256 bit) for even more security.

+# Can I get a copy of the host file?
+<br> Personal meet ups are required.
+The host file will be encrypted and converted to c++.
+Send me a pm.